Cienciargentina: Paleoenvironment

-Cienciargentina is known from the Late Cretaceous Huincul Formation of Río Negro Province, Argentina.
+Cienciargentina is known from the Early Cretaceous Huincul Formation of Río Negro Province, Argentina.
 The three specimens of Cienciargentina were found in association with the remains of the titanosaur Choconsaurus.
 Multiple other rebbachisaurids (Astigmasaura, Cathartesaura, Sidersaura, and remains historically referred to Limaysaurus) are also known from this formation, implying high faunal turnover for the group.

 Many other dinosaurs, including titanosaurs (Argentinosaurus, Bustingorrytitan, and Chucarosaurus), carcharodontosaurids (Mapusaurus, Meraxes, and Taurovenator), a megaraptoran (Aoniraptor), abelisaurids (Skorpiovenator, Tralkasaurus, and Ilokelesia), an elaphrosaurine (Huinculsaurus), a paravian (Overoraptor), and the unusual avetheropod Gualicho have also been named from the formation.
 Remains of unenlagiids, iguanodonts, and elasmarian ornithopods are also known.